Career Timeline of Jack Schlossberg: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Jack Schlossberg made an impact.

-Since 2011, Schlossberg has written for numerous publications and news outlets, including Time, The Washington Post, New York Magazine, Politico, and CNN.
+Since 2011, Schlossberg began writing for numerous publications and news outlets including Time, The Washington Post, New York Magazine, Politico, and CNN.
 He has also written op-eds for The New York Times, USA Today, and HuffPost.

-In 2015, Schlossberg started working at Rakuten, a Japanese internet and e-commerce company, in Tokyo.
+In 2015, Schlossberg started working at Rakuten, a Japanese internet and e-commerce company, in Tokyo, Japan.
 He also worked at the Japanese distillery Suntory.

-In 2016, Schlossberg returned to the United States to work as a staff assistant in the State Department's Bureau of Oceans and International Environmental and Scientific Affairs.
+In 2016, Schlossberg returned to the United States and began working as a staff assistant in the State Department's Bureau of Oceans and International Environmental and Scientific Affairs.

 In 2018, Schlossberg had a cameo role in the eighth-season finale of the television show Blue Bloods.